saltict/availproject.github.io/docs/quick-start.md

 ---
 id: avail-quick-start
-title: How to use Polygon Avail
+title: How to use Avail
 sidebar_label: Quick Start
 sidebar_position: 2
-description: Learn how to use Polygon Avail
+description: Learn how to use Avail
 keywords:
   - docs
-  - polygon
   - avail
   - data
   - availability